National Centre for Atmospheric Science

 The National Centre for Atmospheric Science (NCAS) is a world leading research centre, formed in 2002 and funded annually by the Natural Environment Research Council.

 NCAS research falls into three key areas.
 These are air pollution, climate and high-impact weather and long-term global changes in our atmosphere.
 They also provide the UK with state-of-the-art services for observing and modelling the atmosphere.
 These include a research aircraft, advanced ground-based observational facilities, computer modelling and support, and facilities for storing and analysing data.

-NCAS play a significant and influential role in many international science programmes and provide advice, leadership and national capability in atmospheric science.